longnow/panlex-api-explorer/README.md

 # to install dependencies (run once)
 $ npm install

-# to compile templates, minify JS, and compile/minify CSS (run each time they change)
+# to compile templates, minify JS, and compile/minify CSS
 $ npm run make

 # to watch templates, JS, and CSS and run make when changes are detected